-Enter the Heritage Foundation of Franklin and Williamson County.
+Enter the Heritage Foundation of Williamson County.
 Rather than lose the heart of Main Street, the nonprofit preservation group stepped in to buy and rehabilitate the historic landmark.
 After three years of work – and an investment of more than $8 million – the historic Franklin Theatre re-emerged better than ever.

 The new Franklin Theatre continues the cherished tradition of showing movies, but also adds a new dimension to Main Street – live music.
 With a state-of-the-art sound and lighting system, and undeniable charm, the Franklin Theatre is destined to be an entertainment and cultural icon for years to come.